-Since 1979, the tilefish industry has changed from using cotton twine to steel cables for the backbone and from J hooks to circle hooks.
+Since 1979, the tilefish industry has changed from using cotton twine to steel cable for the backbone and from J hooks to circle hooks.
 The gear change to steel cable and snaps started on New York vessels in 1983.
 In light of possible changes in catchability associated with these changes in fishing gear, the working group considered that it would be best to use the three available indices separately rather than combined into one or two series.
 The earliest series (Turner 1986) covered 1973-1982 when gear construction and configuration was thought to be relatively consistent.
 The Weighout series (1979-1993) overlapped the earlier series for four years and showed similar patterns and is based primarily on catch rates from New Jersey vessels.
-The VTR (1991-2014) series is based primarily on information from New York vessels using steel cable and snaps.
+The VTR (1991-2017) series is based primarily on information from New York vessels using steel cable and snaps.

-The NEFSC Weighout and VTR CPUE series were standardized using a general linear model (GLM) incorporating year and individual vessel effects.
+The NEFSC Weighout and VTR CPUE series were standardized using a GLM incorporating year and individual vessel effects.
 The CPUE was standardized to an individual longline vessel and the year 1984; the same year used in the last assessment.
 For the VTR series the year 2000 was used as the standard.
 Model coefficients were back-transformed to a linear scale after correcting for transformation bias.
 The updated GLM model that accounted for individual vessel effects appears to show more of an overall increasing trend in CPUE in comparison to the nominal series (Figure 6).

 More recently changes in the CPUE can be generally explained with evidence of strong incoming year classes that track through the landings size composition over time (See below).
-Since the SARC 48 assessment there appear to be increases in CPUE due to one or two new strong year classes.
+Since the SARC 58 assessment there appear to be increases in CPUE due to one or two new strong year classes.
 In general, strong year classes appear to persist longer in the fishery after the FMP and after the constant quota management came into effect which is evident in both the CPUE and size composition data.
-The continued decrease in the CPUE in 2013 and 2014 is consistent with the ageing of the last strong year class.
+The CPUE has increased in 2017 which is consistent with the growth of a strong 2013 year class.